kubernetes/website/content/en/docs/concepts/services-networking/service.md

 the cloud provider) will ignore Services that have this field set.
 `spec.loadBalancerClass` can be set on a Service of type `LoadBalancer` only.
 Once set, it cannot be changed.
-The value of `spec.loadBalancerClass` must be a label-style identifier, with an optional prefix, e.g. "internal-vip" or "example.com/internal-vip".
+The value of `spec.loadBalancerClass` must be a label-style identifier, with an optional prefix such as "`internal-vip`" or "`example.com/internal-vip`".
 Unprefixed names are reserved for end-users.
 You must enable the `ServiceLoadBalancerClass` feature gate to use this field.

 #### Internal load balancer